Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/How_to_use.rst

 .. figure:: ./images/GeneralWorkflow/SimulinkCoderSettings.png
    :alt: Simulink Coder settings dialog
    :width: 50%
+   :target: _images/SimulinkCoderSettings.png

-   Opening the Simulink Coder settings.
+   Figure 3: Opening the Simulink Coder settings.

 .. figure:: ./images/GeneralWorkflow/SimulinkCoderSettingsCodeGeneration.png
    :alt: Code Generation tab
    :width: 50%
+   :target: _images SimulinkCoderSettingsCodeGeneration.png

-   Selecting the Code Generation tab.
+   Figure 4: Selecting the Code Generation tab.

 The System Target File must be set to ``IEC61400_27_DLL.tlc``, which must be available in the working directory prepared in step 1.
 If a different target file is selected, it must be changed accordingly before proceeding — otherwise the build will